 Complete site audit consisting of the following elements

-Security audit-Which This detects data breach flaws.
-A compliance audit prohibits a company or its guests from losing the confidential details.
+- Security audit-Which detects data breach flaws.
+A compliance audit prohibits a company or its guests from losing confidential details.

-Google Penalty and Recovery Audit-Define fines that are either administrative or algorithmic problems and are determined through a method to provide site recovery solutions.
-This audit can expose issues about site speed or mobile pages results.
+- Google Penalty and Recovery Audit-Define fines that are either administrative or algorithmic problems and are determined through a method to provide site recovery solutions.
+This audit can expose issues about site speed or mobile page results.